Maysa-N/R-For-Beginners/README.md

 of the next page, click the "DOWNLOAD" button under "RStudio Desktop"
 4. Click "Download" under "RStudio Desktop Open Source" to get the latest Mac version; save the .dmg file on your computer; double-click it to open; and then drag and drop it to your applications folder.

+# Now you are ready to take the first class and run the scripts: